-Estimates of occupancy and abundance.
-Contrary to expectation, roof rats were far more prevalent than Norway rats across the study region (Figure 1).
-Roof rats also were trapped at more sites (71 of 96; 74% sites) than Norway rats (38 of 96; 40% sites) (p < 0.001).
+Estimates of occupancy and rat abundance.
+Contrary to pre-study expectations, roof rats were far more prevalent than Norway rats across the study region (Figure 1).
+Roof rats were trapped at more sites (71 of 96; 74%) than Norway rats (38 of 96; 40% sites) (p < 0.001).
 Consistent with this, roof rats were more broadly distributed across the study region (Figure 1); they were captured at more sites across all study areas except in the French Quarter (p < 0.05).
-Though Norway rats were present in all study areas, they were only abundant in three residential neighborhoods: the French Quarter, a tourist area with high concentrations of restaurants, bars, stores and residents; the Upper 9th Ward, an area that sustained extensive Katrina-related flooding and that exhibits a relatively high amount of abandonment; and the Lower 9th Ward, which also sustained heavy flooding and which exhibits a higher amount of abandonment than the Upper 9th Ward.
+Though Norway rats were present in all study areas, they were only abundant in three residential neighborhoods: the French Quarter, a tourist area with high concentrations of restaurants, bars, stores and residents; the Upper 9th Ward, an area that sustained extensive Katrina-related flooding and has a relatively high amount of abandonment; and the Lower 9th Ward, which also sustained heavy flooding and which exhibits even a higher amount of abandonment than the Upper 9th Ward.
 Despite prior work suggesting that Norway rats outcompete roof rats when in syntopy, both species were found at 34 sites and were consistently trapped (i.e., over at least three seasons) at ten sites across the study area (Figure 1).
 Overall rat occurrence was greater at sites that did not flood than sites that did (p < 0.04), although no differences were found for species-level comparisons (both, p > 0.05), or according to mean household income (p > 0.05).

-Roof rats also were more locally abundant than were Norway rats.
+Roof rats also were more locally abundant at trapped sites within an area than were Norway rats.
 Estimated population sizes for roof rats ranged from 5 to 30 individuals (mean = 9.18, mode = 7), while estimated population sizes for Norway rats ranged from 0 to 16 individuals at a site (mean = 1.78, mode = 0).
 Geographic clusters of high and low population densities were observed for both species (Figure 1), with Norway rats exhibiting fewer and smaller clusters.
 Roof rats were more abundant in the Lower 9th ward than in the Bywater, French Quarter, Lakeview, Uptown, and St Bernard neighborhoods, as well as the natural area (all, p < 0.05).
 Roof rats also were more abundant in the Upper 9th Ward than in the French Quarter.
 Norway rats were more abundant in the Lower 9th and Upper 9th wards than in any other neighborhood but the French Quarter (otherwise all, p < 0.05).
 Overall trap rate was higher at sites that flooded (2.4%) than sites that did not (1.1%) (p < 0.01).
 Overall trap rate also was higher at lower-income sites (2.5%) than higher-income sites (1.3%) (p < 0.01).
 Similarly, estimated population sizes of Norway and roof rats were higher at sites that flooded (0.58, 1.14 respectively) than sites that did not (0.33, 0.70 respectively) (p < 0.05, p < 0.005), and were higher at lower-income sites (0.79, 1.23 respectively) than higher-income sites (0.25, 0.76 respectively) (p < 0.001, p < 0.01).

 Socio-environmental predictors of individual attributes, occupancy and abundance.
 The top selected models for body mass, SMI, occurrence and abundance were >2 ΔAIC than the next best models, and thus are the only models for which results are presented.